tsanikgr/whist/README.md

 ### Views
 ![Diagram 2 - Views](https://github.com/tsanikgr/whist/blob/master/uml/overview_views.png "Diagram 2 - Views")

-All UI elements derive from LibGDX's scene2d [`Actor`] class, a graph node that know how to draw itself on the screen.
+All UI elements derive from LibGDX's scene2d [`Actor`] class, a graph node that knows how to draw itself on the screen.

 > _LibGDX's [scene2d](https://github.com/libgdx/libgdx/wiki/Scene2d) "is a 2D scene graph for building applications and UIs using a hierarchy of actors"_